Publications and resources

 18f

 This is an incredible set of guides I refer to at least weekly if not daily.
-They were built by 18F, a team of designers, software engineers, strategists, and product managers within the General Services Administration who collaborate with other agencies to fix technical problems, build products, and improve public service through technology.
+They were built by 18F, a team of designers, software engineers, strategists, and product managers formerly within the General Services Administration who collaborated with other agencies to fix technical problems, build products, and improve public service through technology.

 civictech.guide